 DSZ: As for the human side of things, in our new piece [The Symptoms reality in the basement] we are trying to deal with the fact that we are starting to feel worn out ourselves.

 Is this a sense of burnout or something imposed on you by society?

 RSZ: We’ve been talking about these things for the past 3 months and we don’t have a definite answer, but it’s a bit of both.
 The current situation of the performing arts scene in Hungary is exposing us to a lot of difficulties.
 But it’s not only us – for example, the value of academics is also questioned.
 The very values that we built our work on – tolerance, the importance of debate, democratic values, intellect, creativity, the possibility of progress based on talent – are questioned.

 In the constant struggle for survival we are forced to work at a pace that burns us out.
 The sustainability of the artist’s work is an important topic as well.
-Emerging artists have a lot of opportunities: residencies, conferences, scholarships, meetings, but there should be opportunities for artists in later periods of their careers as well, when they need to recharge.
+Emerging artists have a lot of opportunities: residencies, conferences, scholarships, meetings, but there should be opportunities for artist in later periods of their careers as well, when they need to recharge.
 Looking around our generation I see a lot of artists being tired, in a bad condition.
 In Western Europe, academics have the institution of the sabbatical that they can use to recharge.
 I think it comes from the recognition that scientific and artistic work cannot be pursued 24/7 for years on end.
 But this point of view is completely absent in Hungary. ●